 HCMC Quality in Community Healthcare

 Paris, the county seat of Henry County, is the oldest incorporated municipality in West Tennessee.
-Paris and

 Paris is served by two federal highways, U. S. 79 and U. S. 641, and three state highways, 69, 77 and 54, and is 40 miles north of Interstate 40 and 20 miles from the four-lane intersecting with I-24.
 Henry County celebrated their one-hundred eighty-third birthday in 2006.